chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `RESP_PWD_LEVEL` message, which is to the iChen® 4 Server in response to a `LoginOperator` message.
+This class implements the `RESP_PWD_LEVEL` message, which is sent to the iChen® 4 Server in response to a `LoginOperatorMessage` message.

 ### Properties